HappyStinson/lume-blog/posts/2017-06-05-life-principles-part-1.md

 <!--more-->

+*This post was originally posted on [Dream BIG](https://rasmus-nordling.netlify.app/personal-development/spiritual/2017/06/05/life-principles-part-1/)*.

 Yesterday I tried to do my weekly/monthly review but got frustrated with organizing in [Wunderlist](https://www.projectmanager.com/blog/what-happened-to-wunderlist-5-alternatives) and ended up reading on [Lifehack](https://lifehack.org) instead.
 Anyone following the GTD-principles would agree that doing the weekly review is critical for staying on top of your life.
 So why do I struggle and procrastinate on this so much?
 Well it might got to do with self reflection and I have been reflecting a lot lately.
 I actually came up with the idea for this post in the shower this morning and now I’m composing the beginning of it on my way to work.